abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 The StatefulSet controller creates a volume for each instance based off the `volumeClaimTemplate`.
 It prepends the volume name to the Pod name. e.g. `www-sts-example-0`.

-5) Update the StatefulSet and add an additional Label.
+5) Update the StatefulSet's Pod Template and add a few additional labels.
 ```
 $ kubectl apply -f manifests/sts-example.yaml --record
   < or >